How to Make a Media Kit for Your Wedding Business

 - Make sure it’s shareable and you can easily send it off with your pitches

 Thinking about putting together a wedding media kit because you’re trying to build your personal or business brand?
-Be sure to read this piece with advice to help you become a wedding industry expert next.
+Be sure to read this piece for advice to help you become a wedding industry expert next.

 Photo Credit: Ground Picture / Shutterstock.com